 A good social media policy should outline what’s considered confidential, and explain what consequences are if employees are out of line on social media.
 It should also educate employees on what’s appropriate and reflect the company’s culture.

 How Brands Can More Effectively Develop a Good Reputation on Social Media

 It’s clear what brands shouldn’t do, but what ideas should they implement to develop a more positive reputation on social media?
 Our experts offer the following recommendations:

-- Trust a professional with social media duties: As a major brand representative, the person who handles your social media accounts should be a dedicated, responsible individual — not just someone around the office who needed a new task to do.
+- Trust a professional with social media duties: As a major brand representative, the person who handles your social media accounts should be a dedicated, responsible individual.

-- Engage with your audience: Don’t simply broadcast your brand’s news.
-Respond, have conversations, and interact with those who want to interact with you.
+- Engage with your audience: Respond, have conversations, and interact with those who want to interact with you.

-- Be professional, always: Getting defensive or deleting comments is a great way to alienate your audience and breed distrust.
-Instead of shutting down negative conversations, show that you care by welcoming them and encourage your audience to share directly with you so that you can address their needs effectively.
+- Be professional, always: Show followers that you care by welcoming them and encourage your audience to share complaints directly with you so that you can address their needs effectively.

-- Choose your accounts wisely: Avoid trying to take on every new social media outlet available.
-Pick the ones that fit your brand and audience, and use them effectively.
-Tailor your message to each social media platform to really engage effectively./li>
+- Choose your accounts wisely: Pick the accounts that fit your brand and audience, and use them effectively.
+Tailor your message to each social media platform.

-- Make your own trends: Trend chasing isn’t a smart move for many brands.
-Instead of following the crowd, think about how you can share messages that make your brand more authentic.
+- Make your own trends: Think about how you can share messages that make your brand more authentic.

-- Develop a social media policy: Like it or not, your employees are on social media.
-Set clear expectations for what’s appropriate and what’s not to protect both your brand and your employees.
+- Develop a social media policy: Set clear expectations for what’s appropriate and what’s not to protect both your brand and your employees.